How to buy an LIS

 Evaluating Products

 If all you want to connect is a reference lab you are in luck.
 In most cases the reference lab will cover the cost to connect to your EHR.
-If you are connecting one or two waived devices the previous paragraph covers the key issues.
+Simply find the cheapest solution that guarantees interface to your EMR and selected reference lab.

 Never buy an LIS without having first written down your required work flow.
 Once you have your work flow defined ask each vendor you are considering to show you how they deal with each required function.
 All vendors are happy to provide you with a web-based demo.